-The latching handles are sturdy and easy to grip and snap into place.
+The latching handles are sturdy, easy to grip, and snap into place.
 This will ensure your items stay inside the bin if it happens to fall over in your closet or attic.
-The strong plastic keeps moisture and dust out, so you can leave your belongings in these for a month or years.
+The strong plastic keeps moisture and dust out, so you can leave your belongings in these for a month or even years.
 When it's time to retrieve your bins, you'll be able to see the interior contents.

 You can buy these versatile bins in a six-pack or one at a time, but we have a feeling you'll want to stock up if you plan on storing a good amount of items like holiday decor or your family's off-season clothing.
 The capacity of each bin is 64 quarts, which is one of the largest sizes available on the market.

 The lids are recessed so that the bins can be stacked vertically in a neat, stable position.
 Note that they taper slightly at the bottom, so keep this in mind when measuring if you need to store a rigid, flat item.
-Even though the plastic is not high-density, customers reported these bins could solidly withstand weight without bending.
+Even though the plastic is not high-density, these bins can withstand weight without bending as well.

 Best Budget: Brightroom 66-Quart Latching Clear Storage Bin with Lid